mindspore-ai/mindspore/model_zoo/official/lite/object_detection/README.en.md

 ### Configuring MindSpore Lite Dependencies

-In Android Studio, place the compiled `libmindspore-lite.so` library file (which can contain multiple compatible architectures) in the `app/libs/ARM64-V8a` (Arm64) or `app/libs/armeabi-v7a` (Arm32) directory of the application project.
-In the `build.gradle` file of the application, configure the compilation support of CMake, `arm64-v8a`, and `armeabi-v7a`.
+In Android studio, the compiled mindpool-lite-x.x.x-mindata-armxx-cpu package (including ` libmindspot- lite.so `The library file and related header files, which can contain multiple compatible architectures), are unzipped and placed in the 'app / SRC / main / CPP' directory of the app project, and the` build.gradle `Cmake and 'arm64-v8a' and 'armeabi-v7a' are configured in the file as follows It is shown as follows:
 ```
 android{
     defaultConfig{